hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-copy-user-package default new

-The function allows the user to duplicate an existing package file to facilitate easier configuration.
+This function allows the user to duplicate an existing package file to facilitate easier configuration.

 *******************************************************************